 PhD, Cornell, MA, Colorado, and BSc, Illinois State

 Darl is a pioneering theorist on social and technical connectivity and the first Professor of Connectivity in the world.
-He has published articles on the states of connectivity and the metaphor of connectivity in Organization Studies and 'requisite connectivity' in Organizational Dynamics.
-He is currently studying how connectivity affects performance and well-being.
-Darl gives keynote addresses on the subject of connectivity and the future of work and has been a Visiting Fellow at the University of Sydney and the University of Cambridge.
-He discusses the connects and disconnects of life on his blog, Connectivity Corner (drdarlkolb.blogspot.com).
+He has been a Visiting Fellow at the University of Sydney and the University of Cambridge.

-Darl also serves as Senior Editor of the University of Auckland Business Review and is an Academic Facilitator for business growth and export programmes at the ICEHOUSE.
-He has co-authored and edited a popular book on business growth, called Changing Gears (Auckland University Press).
+He continues to serve as an Academic Facilitator for business growth and export programmes at the ICEHOUSE.
+He has co-authored and edited a popular book on business growth, called Gearing Up: Leading your Kiwi business into the future (Auckland University Press, 2020).

 Research | Current